- En español

 - Most people do not have serious problems after being vaccinated.
 Your arm may be sore, red or warm to the touch where the shot was given.
 Some people report flu-like symptoms, such as fever, chills and headaches, especially after the second vaccine.
 These side effects are normal signs that your immune system is building up protection from the disease.
 If symptoms increase after 24-48 hours, contact your healthcare provider.

 - Do some people have allergic reactions to the shot?

 - Allergic reactions to vaccinations can occur.
 The most serious reaction is anaphylactic, which is severe and very rare.
 Possible symptoms of anaphylaxis include a skin rash, nausea, vomiting, difficulty breathing and shock, generally within minutes of receiving the vaccine.
 Anaphylaxis can be quickly reversed with an intramuscular injection, such as epinephrine.
 People who have had previous severe allergic reactions to other types of vaccines should talk to a medical professional before getting the COVID-19 vaccine.

-- Will I still need to wear a mask and socially distance after being vaccinated?
+- Will I still need to wear a mask and avoid close contact with others after I am fully vaccinated?

 - How much will the vaccine cost?

 - The federal government is providing the vaccine at no charge to people living in the United States.
 However, your vaccination provider may bill your insurance company, Medicaid, or Medicare for an administration fee.

 - Who has access to the data provided when people get vaccinated?

 - The California Department of Public Health is responsible for monitoring vaccine use, and they have a data-use agreement with the CDC.
 According to the agreement, California will not share information that would allow the federal government to identify an individual based on the information they are given.
 Information provided will include a person’s birth year, sex, and county where the vaccine was administered.
 Vaccine eligibility is not based on residency or immigration status.